asiajo/PassportPhotoCreator/README.md

 Application supporting passport photos creation with use of Deep Neural Networks.
 Application:
 - [x] detects face -> ML Kit Face Detection,
 - [x] verifies if the head is oriented straight, eyes are open and facial expression is neutral -> ML Kit Face Detection,
-- [x] segments person from the background -> Tensorflow lite [munet](https://github.com/tensorflow/examples/tree/master/lite/examples/image_segmentation/android) model,
+- [x] segments person from the background -> TensorFlow lite [munet](https://github.com/tensorflow/examples/tree/master/lite/examples/image_segmentation/android) model,
 - [x] verifies if background is plain and bright -> OpenCV,
-- [x] verifies if face does not contain shadows -> OpenCv,
+- [x] verifies if face does not contain shadows -> TensorFlow, OpenCv,
 - [ ] TBD: verifies if eye pupils are directed towards camera,
 - [x] verifies if there are no objects partially covering face -> OpenCV,
-- [x] after photo capturing attempts to improve face shadows -> Tensorflow lite GAN [pix2pix](https://github.com/affinelayer/pix2pix-tensorflow) model.
+- [x] after photo capturing attempts to improve face shadows -> TensorFlow lite GAN [pix2pix](https://github.com/affinelayer/pix2pix-tensorflow) model.
 See below!
 - [x] after photo capturing attempts to improve background -> OpenCv,
 - [x] cuts the photo to correct format and saves it to the phone,
 - [x] if chosen, taken picture is saved 8 times on 15x10 cm paper for convinient printing.